 The Oikos of the Naxians would once have had a nine-metre-high statue of Apollo in it.

-Next to it, the Temple of the Delians was the biggest of the temples here, construction starting in 476 BC.
+Next to it, the Temple of the Delians was the biggest of the temples here, with construction starting in 476 BC.

 Next, you’ll see Poros Temple, the smallest and oldest of the Apollo temples, built in the 6th century BC.